wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-38.&emsp;The Holy Spirit is the mechanism of miracles.
+38. The Holy Spirit is the mechanism of miracles.
 ²He recognises both God’s creations and your illusions.
 ³He separates the true from the false by His ability to perceive totally rather than selectively.